Giangiacomo Magnani: Career

-Sassuolo acquired Magnani from Juventus at 27 July 2018, where he stayed one month.
+Sassuolo acquired Magnani from Juventus on 27 July 2018, where he stayed one month.

 On 31 January 2020, his loan to Brescia was terminated by mutual consent.

 On 2 September 2020, Magnani joined Hellas Verona on loan until 30 June 2021, with a conditional obligation to buy.

 On 16 January 2022, he joined Sampdoria on loan.

+On 28 January 2025, Magnani signed a multi-year contract with Palermo.
+After missing out on the entire pre-season due to family-related issues, Magnani was loaned out to fellow Serie B club Reggiana on 29 August 2025.